provenance-io/walletconnect-js/README.md

 [lint-badge]: https://github.com/provenance-io/walletconnect-js/workflows/Lint/badge.svg
 [provenance]: https://provenance.io/#overview

-Provenance WalletConnect Frontlib is under heavy development.
+This application is under heavy development.
 The upcoming public blockchain is the evolution of the private Provenance network blockchain started in 2018.
 Current development is being supported by [Figure Technologies](https://figure.com).